Projects and Networks

 Reading Zoos in the Age of the Anthropocene

 The zoo has always been the paradigmatic site for human-animal encounters in modernity.
 Authors, artists, and filmmakers have long been drawn to this space as a source of inspiration and as a means for reflecting on social, political, and global issues.
 In the past two decades, public awareness of the negative human impact on the planet, notably climate change and mass extinctions, has been growing.
 Scientists argue we have entered a new era in the history of the planet: the “Anthropocene”.
 During the same period, the zoo has become a focal point for a new wave of literary and cinematic representations which reflect the fears and uncertainties about the future, but also seek to imagine alternative scenarios.
-This project takes these representations as a lens through which to explore how the relationship between humans and the natural world is changing in the age of the Anthropocene.
+The Reading Zoos project takes these representations as a lens through which to explore how the relationship between humans and the natural world is changing in the age of the Anthropocene.

 • Project leader: Dr Kári Driscoll

-• Duration: 2018 - 2021
+• Duration: 2018-2021

-• Funding: NWO VENI Grant
+• Funding: NWO Veni Grant

 The Author as Policy Officer: Dutch Literary Policy From Below (1960s-today)